Our #1 Pick

 Common Questions

-The five most-common decision points solo buyers wrestle with - quick answers in the FAQ below.
+The decision points solo buyers wrestle with, answered in the FAQ below.

 Best solo board game for a complete beginner

-Mage Knight is the deepest solo experience but its rulebook is genuinely punishing.
-If you've never played a solo board game, start with Under Falling Skies (#2 above - 20 minutes, teaches in five) or Wingspan with the Automa deck (#5 - gentle, attractive, no scenario stress).
-Both will tell you within three sessions whether solo gaming is for you, without burning a Saturday on a rules-teach.
+Start with Under Falling Skies (#2 above - 20 minutes, teaches in five) or Journeys in Middle-Earth (#1 - the app carries the rules load, so there is no mid-turn lookup).
+Either will tell you within three sessions whether solo gaming is for you, without burning a Saturday on a rules-teach.
+Mage Knight is the worst possible first one.